maning/learnosm/_posts/en/lgu1/0200-12-28-start-josm.md

 - Click the button that says “Download list”.
 The list will download from the internet, and when it is finished you will see a list of ´optional plugins appear in the window.
-- In the search box at the top, type “walking”.
-This will show only items in the list that have “walking” in the title.
+- In the search box at the top, type “field”.
+This will show only items in the list that have "field” in the title.
-- Click the checkbox next to the walkingpapers plugin, and press OK at the bottom of the window.
+- Click the checkbox next to the fieldpapers plugin, and press OK at the bottom of the window.
-- Walking Papers will now be downloaded and installed.
+- Field Papers will now be downloaded and installed.
 Do not click “Cancel”.

 ### Change Language